 Fresh basil to serve (optional)

 NOTE: This recipe makes twice as many meatballs than you need.
 Any meatballs you don’t use, can be cooled and stored in an air-tight container in the fridge for up to 3 days.
-To freeze, cool fully before freezing in an air-tight container and consume within 3 months.
-Alternatively, refrigerate and consume within 3 days
+To freeze, cool fully before freezing in an air-tight container for up to 3 months.

-1. Roughly chop the mushrooms before blitzing in a food processor for around 10 seconds in 2 batches, being careful not to over process.
-Spoon into a heavy bottomed saucepan along with 1/4 tsp of salt and a knob of butter and cook on a medium heat for 10 minutes, stirring occasionally.
-Meanwhile peel and half the red onion (saving half for the sauce later) and cut into quarters.
-Put in the food processor for around 10 seconds (no need to clean the food processor).
+1. Roughly chop the mushrooms before blitzing in a food processor for around 10 seconds in batches, being careful not to over process.
+Spoon into a heavy bottomed saucepan along with 1/4 tsp of salt and a knob of butter.
+Cook over a medium heat for 10 mins, stirring occasionally.
+Meanwhile, peel and half the red onion (saving half for the sauce later) and cut into quarters.
+Put in the food processor for 10 seconds (no need to clean the food processor).
 Spoon out into a small bowl and put to one side.

 2. Add the cannellini beans to the food processor and blitz for a little longer this time until you have a paste (around 30 seconds to a 1 min).

 3. Once the mushrooms are cooked, spoon into a sieve over a sink and squeeze down with the back of as spoon to allow most of the juice to run out (you may need to do this in batched.
 Discard any remaining juice from the pan and return to the heat along with the newly squeezed mushrooms.
-Add the onion and cook for a further 5 minutes.
+Add the onion and cook for a further 5 mins.
 Take the mixture off the heat and add the crushed garlic, 4 tbs of oats and the cannelloni bean paste.
-Mix well and leave to cool for 10 minutes.
+Mix well and leave to cool for 10 mins.

-4. Once cooled, add the Italian hard cheese, fresh parsley, plain flour, dried herbs, smoked paprika and season well with salt and pepper.
+4. Once cooled, add the Italian hard cheese, fresh parsley, flour, dried herbs, smoked paprika and season well with salt and pepper.
 Mix well before beating in the egg (the mixture will be quite wet).
 Preheat an oven to 200°C/180°C fan/400°F/gas mark 6.